karlssberg/Motiv/README.md

 It allows you to package your boolean expressions into strongly typed _propositions_.
 By propositions, we mean a declarative statement that can be evaluated to either true or false.

-Examples of propositions include:
+Examples include:
 * _the sun is shining_
 * _email address is missing an @ symbol_
 * _subscription is within grace period_

-In Motiv, they look like this:
+In Motiv, propositions look like this:
 ```csharp
 Spec.Build((Subscription subscription) =>
         DateTime.Now is var now